ShearmanChua/mm/README.md

     - `numpy.ndarray`

     Note:
-    - Weaviate ignores `torch.tensor` and `numpy.ndarray` fields because there will be a dedicated parameter for uploading vector
+    - Weaviate ignores `torch.tensor` and `numpy.ndarray` fields because there will be a dedicated parameter for uploading vector.
-    - Weaviate **DOES NOT** support nested mapping
+    - Weaviate **DOES NOT** support nested schema.
     - It is required for Weaviate schema to contain `doc_id` field, which is used for alignment of id across multiple frameworks.
 The baseline id shall be the one from ElasticSearch.

     Some example of a schema is as shown: